tranvansang/express-transformer/README.md

 Unfortunately, `.message` is not yet a plugin.
 Because it requires internal access to overwrite the configuration of the previous transformations in the chain.
-Recklessly changing the internal to make this available is not neccessary for now and it would reduce the flexibility of the library in future development.
+Recklessly changing the internal to make this available is unnecessary for now, and it would reduce the library's flexibility in future development.

 Workaround.